 We primarily fund our balance sheet through core customer deposits, long-term debt and shareholders' equity.
 A substantial portion of our balance sheet is match funded and requires no unsecured funding.
 Match funded balance sheet items consist of assets and liabilities with close to equal liquidity durations and values so that the liquidity and funding generated or required by the positions are substantially equivalent.
-Cash and due from banks is highly liquid.
-A significant part of our assets, principally unencumbered trading assets that support the securities business, is comprised of securities inventories and collateralized receivables, which fluctuate and are generally liquid.
+Cash and due from banks and reverse repurchase agreements are highly liquid.
+A significant part of our assets, principally unencumbered trading assets that support the securities business, is comprised of securities inventories and collateralized receivables that fluctuate and are generally liquid.
 These liquid assets are available to settle short-term liabilities.
-These assets include our buffer of CHF 176 billion of cash, securities accepted under central bank facilities and other highly liquid unencumbered securities, which can be monetized in a time frame consistent with our short-term stress assumptions.
-Our buffer increased 17% compared to CHF 150 billion as of the end of 2010, primarily reflecting increased cash.
-Loans, which comprise the largest component of our illiquid assets, are funded by our core customer deposits, with an excess coverage of 22% as of the end of 2011, down from 25% as of the end of 2010, mainly driven by additional loans in Private Banking.
+These assets include our liquidity pool which as of the end of 2012, based on our internet model, was CHF 127 billion, net of a stress test level haircut.
+Loans, which comprise the largest component of our illiquid assets, are funded by our core customer deposits, with an excess coverage of 20% as of the end of 2012, down from 22% as of the end of 2011, reflecting a higher increase in loans than the increase in core customer deposits.
 We fund other illiquid assets, including real estate, private equity and other long-term investments and a haircut for the illiquid portion of securities, with long-term debt and equity, where we try to maintain a substantial funding buffer.

-Fig. 1-4: Balance sheet funding structure as of December 31, 2011 (in CHF billion)
+Fig. 1-4: Balance sheet funding structure as of December 31, 2012 (in CHF billion)